mukeshbasira/PJP2.0/README.md

-#### FOR TESTED EXAMPLES VISIT EXAMPLE FOLDER TEST [NAME of OTION SELECTED] .
+#### FOR TESTED EXAMPLES VISIT EXAMPLE FOLDER TEST [NAME of OPTION SELECTED] .
 ALL CSV OR BULK CSV FILES ARE IN CALCULATOR APP FOLDER.

 * [Main Project](https://github.com/mukeshbasira/PJP2.0)